fafonse/CSVault/MATH2050/Logarithmic Regression.md

 ## Logit Function
 The [[Generalized Linear Model|link function]] that connects $\eta$ to $p$.
 There's a lot of options, but the most commonly used is the logit function.
+The function is just the log of the [[Odds Ratio|odds ratio]].
 $$\text{logit}(p) = \log{\frac{p}{1 - p}}, \text{ for } 0\leq p\leq 1$$
 The logit function takes a value between 0 and 1 and maps it to a value between $(-\infty, \infty)$ The little bit that is $\frac{p}{1-p}$ is your *odds ratio*, which you can graph with a [[Odds Ratio Curve|OR curve]].